top of page

 Steps to Lease Your Property for Recreational Activities

-• Assess Your Property:
+• Step 1: Assess Your Property

 • Evaluate the types of recreational activities your land can support.
 Whether it’s camping, hiking, fishing, hunting, or equestrian activities, understanding your property’s strengths can help you market it effectively.

-• Legal Preparation:
+• Step 2: Legal Preparation

 • Consult with a lawyer to understand local zoning laws, ordinances, and any necessary permits.
 Ensuring legal compliance is crucial before you start leasing.